mmistakes/minimal-mistakes/_drafts/project-loom.md

 --- Running forever ---
 ```

 It's worth mentioning that cooperative scheduling is helpful when working in a highly collaborative environment.
 It's useful when virtual threads give the change to other virtual threads to execute.
 Since a virtual thread releases its carrier thread only when reaching a blocking operation, cooperative scheduling and virtual threads will not improve the performance of CPU-intensive applications.
-For those tasks, the JVM already gives us a tool we created explicitly for that purpose: Java parallel streams.
+The JVM already gives us a tool we created explicitly for those tasks: Java parallel streams.

 Unfortunately, it's impossible to retrieve the name of the carrier thread of a virtual thread in the current implementation of Java virtual threads.